Export table contents to files on Crate node machines.

 clause, the partition columns and values will be included in the rows of the

 exported files.
 If a partition column is a generated column, it

 The optional WITH clause can specify parameters for the copy statement.

 [ WITH ( copy_parameter [= value] [, ... ] ) ]

 Possible copy_parameters are:

 Define if and how the exported data should be compressed.
-Per default no compression is applied.
+By default the output is not compressed.

 Possible values for the